fenixburnaby/UT-ReactJS/lessonPlan.md

     * Note: I will also be using react-grid-system because it is a simple grid system that will look very familiar to us
     * https://zoover.github.io/react-grid-system/
     * Also we have added another preset to webpack called stage-0.
 This will allow us to use the early proposed features for ECMAScript.
 Also material-ui needs stage-1 so we will be covered by using stage-0.
-  * Walk through application with monitors closed
+  * Repetition 1: Walk through application with monitors closed
   * Repetition 2:
     * 'Everyone Please Open your computers and walk a partner through the code we just discussed'
   * Repetition 3